 If you plan on regularly adding new inventory, and would rather cut down on costs in the long term, consider the full DIY route.
 Though your entry costs may be higher, you’ll ultimately have total flexibility over your product photography.
 And need models?
-Look no further than a couple friends.
+Look no further than a couple of friends.

-Shopify’s article on The Ultimate DIY Guide to Beautiful Product Photography covers everything you could possibly need, from camera to room choice, and everything in between.
+Shopify’s article on The Ultimate DIY Guide to Beautiful Product Photography covers everything you could possibly need, from the camera to room choice, and everything in between.